Finlay123456/Minesweeper/README.md

-# Minesweeper with a Twist
+# Minesweeper with Leaderboard

-A unique take on the classic Minesweeper game, featuring exciting new mechanics like extra lives and a special "big click" ability to enhance the gameplay experience.
+A classic Minesweeper game reimagined as a full-stack application with a leaderboard to track players' fastest completion times.
+Challenge yourself to complete the game as quickly as possible and see how you rank!

 ## Table of Contents
 - [Features](#features)